izhanchang/Edge-Documentation/ischang_Edge_Documentation.md

 ## Optimizing Microsoft Edge
 Microsoft Edge has several options to help enhance browser performance.
 ### Clear your cache
-Cached data is data a browser saves when you visit different webpages.
-While this data helps the browser collect information about the app and reduce load time, it can decrease the overall efficiency of the browser.
+Cached data is data a browser saves when you visit a webpage.
+While this data helps the browser collect information about the app and reduce load time, it can eventually decrease the overall efficiency of the browser.
 1. Select the **Settings and more** icon ![settings and more](https://github.com/izhanchang/Edge-Documentation/blob/913973345741d0620ae195cc4d2e3c8f9679ea8e/Images/settings-and-more.png) in the top right corner, then choose **Settings**.
 2. Select **Privacy**, then click **Choose what to clear**.
 3. Toggle on **Cached images and files**.